6th to 8th May 2021

 On the way over Provo radar called, and while we were anchored the police visited.
 In both cases they were polite (even if the officer did open the conversation with “you’re under arrest,” he did so with a smile on his face and weapon holstered).
 I think both were related to COVID concerns – some yachts were stopping briefly without permission while transiting to other places.
 We had the relevant paperwork, so there was no problems for us.

-We have no photos of our time here – I think they were on a phone which was water-damaged a little while later.
 The anchorage was a little exposed to the swell from just about every direction – Bay Cay is a very small island – but if there had been much from the East we could have snuggled in closer to shore.
 As it was we anchored well off and were comfy enough.

 Here, the rock iguanas which were cautious and timid on Long Cay were positively friendly – they actually ran over to investigate us.
 Especially Theo, who obviously looks the most welcoming of all of us.
 My guess is that the tour boats which visit the island feed them.